-- accelMD < Is accelerated molecular dynamics active? > Acceptable Values: on or off Default Value: off Description: Specifies if accelerated MD is active. - accelMDdihe < Apply boost to dihedrals? > Acceptable Values: on or off Default Value: on Description: Only applies boost to the dihedral potential.
+• accelMD < Is accelerated molecular dynamics active? >

+Description: Specifies if accelerated MD is active.

+• accelMDdihe < Apply boost to dihedrals? >

+Description: Only applies boost to the dihedral potential.
 By default, accelMDdihe is turned on and the boost energy is applied to the dihedral potential of the simulated system.
-When accelMDdihe is turned off, aMD switches to the accelMDT mode, and the boost is applied to the total potential. - accelMDE < Threshold energy E > Acceptable Values: Real number Description: Specifies the threshold energy E in the aMD equations. - accelMDalpha < Acceleration factor α > Acceptable Values: Positive real number Description: Specifies the acceleration factor α in the aMD equations. - accelMDdual < Use dual boost mode? > Acceptable Values: on or off Default Value: off the parameters accelMDE and accelMDalpha, and a second to the (Total - Dihedral) potential that is controlled by the accelMDTE and accelMDTalpha parameters described below.
+When accelMDdihe is turned off, aMD switches to the accelMDT mode, and the boost is applied to the total potential.

+• accelMDE < Threshold energy E>

+Acceptable Values: Real number

+Description: Specifies the threshold energy E in the aMD equations.

+• accelMDalpha < Acceleration factor $\alpha >$

+Description: Specifies the acceleration factor $\alpha$ in the aMD equations.

+• accelMDdual < Use dual boost mode? >

 Description: When accelMDdual is on, aMD switches to the dual boost mode.
-Two independent boost potentials will be applied: one to the dihedral potential that is controlled by
+Two independent boost potentials will be applied: one to the dihedral potential that is controlled by the parameters accelMDE and accelMDalpha, and a second to the (Total - Dihedral) potential that is controlled by the accelMDTE and accelMDTalpha parameters described below.

-- accelMDTE < Threshold energy E in the dual boost mode > Acceptable Values: Real number Description: Specifies the threshold energy E used in the calculation of boost energy for the (Total Dihedral) potential.
-This option is only available when accelMDdual is turned on. - accelMDTalpha < Acceleration factor α in the dual boost mode > Acceptable Values: Positive real number accelMDLastStep < Last accelerated MD step > Acceptable Values: Zero or positive integer Default Value: 0
+• accelMDTE < Threshold energy E in the dual boost mode >

+Acceptable Values: Real number

+Description: Specifies the threshold energy E used in the calculation of boost energy for the (Total - Dihedral) potential.
+This option is only available when accelMDdual is turned on.

+• accelMDTalpha < Acceleration factor $\alpha$ in the dual boost mode > ullet accelerated MD step >

-Description: Specifies the acceleration factor α used in the calculation of boost energy for the (Total Dihedral) potential.
-This option is only available when accelMDdual is turned on. - accelMDFirstStep < First accelerated MD step > Acceptable Values: Zero or positive integer Default Value: 0 Description: Accelerated MD mill only be performed.
+Description: Specifies the acceleration factor $\alpha$ used in the calculation of boost energy for the (Total - Dihedral) potential.
+This option is only available when accelMDdual is turned on.